ToshioCP/Gtk4-tutorial/src/sec24.src.md

 GtkListView is a widget to show GListModel items.
 GtkListItem is used by GtkListView to represent items of a list model.
-But, GtkListItem itself is not a widget, so a user needs to set a widget, for example GtkLabel, as a child of GtkListView to display an item of the list model.
+But, GtkListItem itself is not a widget, so a user needs to set a widget, for example GtkLabel, as a child of GtkListItem to display an item of the list model.
 "item" property of GtkListItem points an object that belongs to the list model.

 ![GtkListItem](../image/gtklistitem.png){width=10cm height=7.5cm}